Do You Need Wisdom Teeth Removed Before Braces?

 After your dental health specialist determines you should have those teeth removed by a professional team, you’ll have to discuss the best time to undergo surgery, what type of anesthesia you’ll have, and plan the time you’ll need to take off from work or school to have a complete recovery.

 On the day of your appointment, the team will use the anesthesia you discussed and prep you for the process which should last around 45 minutes.
 In many cases, the specialists will have to cut into your gums to drill out or cut the wisdom teeth.
 Depending on your type of anesthesia, you might feel the tugging motion, but there will be no pain.

-Once the specialist removes all the smaller pieces, they will clean the area thoroughly from any debris.
+Once the specialist removes all the smaller pieces, they will clean the area thoroughly of any debris.
 Then, they will stitch the gums and place some gauze to control any bleeding and help promote the formation of a blood clot.

 And congratulations!
 That’s it.
 Your wisdom teeth are now out and won’t be causing any issues.